lilli-bot/Froschwanderung/README.md

   2. It will log the winning image, the losing image, and the timestamp of a click event to a CSV file.
 - `get_counters` and `reset_counters`: These endpoints control the Redis cache.
   The first endpoint returns a JSON with the current click values for each image as a dictionary.
+  It is used by the Froschteich frontend to update the size of the images based on the click values.

   The second endpoint resets the Redis cache to start with a clean slate on the Froschteich at the beginning of an exhibition.
   The cache is not automatically cleared when exiting the app to allow resuming a session in case of technical difficulties mid-exhibition.

 - `get_images` and `serve_images`: Being mere utility functions, these endpoints only serve as a file serving mechanism with which the frontend can request images from the folders of the file system dynamically.

   The first endpoint lists all available images so the randomised frontend functions only choose from actually available images, and the second endpoint returns the actual image from the `IMAGE_FOLDER`,

 - `froschteich`: Is called from within a browser to display the view of all frogs weighted by their current click counter.
 - `index` : The main route of the app: Displays the user-input view where users can choose their favourite images.